Oakmead Herbarium: Additions and Changes to the Vascular Flora

 - Cyperaceae—Carex amplifolia (BIG-LEAF SEDGE) — small population lost during winter flooding

-- Cyperaceae — Carex divulsa (GRAY SEDGE) — may not have naturalized
+- Cyperaceae — Carex divulsa (GRAY SEDGE) — Corte Madera Cr Delta, may not have naturalized

 - Cyperaceae — Carex gracilior (SLENDER SEDGE) — locally rare, previously reported but not vouchered

-- Orchidaceae — Corallorhiza maculata var. occidentalis (SUMMER CORALROOT) — locally rare, single plant, photo documentation
+- Orchidaceae — Corallorhiza maculata var. occidentalis (SUMMER CORALROOT) — locally rare, photo documentation

-- Poaceae — Brachypodium sylvaticum (SLENDER FALSE BROME) — spreading
+- Poaceae — Brachypodium sylvaticum (SLENDER FALSE BROME) — control effort

 - Poaceae — Ehrharta erecta (VELDT GRASS) — spreading